markxnelson/weblogic-kubernetes-operator/content/samples/simple/domains/domain-home-on-pv/_index.md

 #### Prerequisites

-Before you begin, read this guide, [Domain Resource](../../../../../site/domain-resource.md).
+Before you begin, read this document, [Domain resource]({{< relref "/userguide/managing-domains/domain-resource/_index.md" >}}).

 The following prerequisites must be handled prior to running the create domain script:

 * Make sure the WebLogic operator is running.
 * The operator requires WebLogic Server 12.2.1.3.0 with patch 29135930 applied.
 The existing WebLogic Docker image, `store/oracle/weblogic:12.2.1.3`, was updated on January 17, 2019, and has all the necessary patches applied; a `docker pull` is required if you pulled the image prior to that date.
-Refer to [WebLogic Docker images](../../../../../site/weblogic-docker-images.md) for details on how to obtain or create the image.
+Refer to [WebLogic Docker images]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md" >}}) for details on how to obtain or create the image.
 * Create a Kubernetes namespace for the domain unless the intention is to use the default namespace.
 * In the same Kubernetes namespace, create the Kubernetes persistent volume (PV) where the domain home will be hosted, and the Kubernetes persistent volume claim (PVC) for the domain.
-For samples to create a PV and PVC, see [Create sample PV and PVC](../../create-weblogic-domain-pv-pvc/README.md).
+For samples to create a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).
 By default, the `create-domain.sh` script creates a domain with the `domainUID` set to `domain1` and expects the PVC `domain1-weblogic-sample-pvc` to be present.
 You can create `domain1-weblogic-sample-pvc` using [create-pv-pvc.sh](../../create-weblogic-domain-pv-pvc/create-pv-pvc.sh) with an inputs file that has the `domainUID` set to `domain1`.
 * Create the Kubernetes secrets `username` and `password` of the admin account in the same Kubernetes namespace as the domain.

 #### Use the script to create a domain